gvp-study/CarND-Advanced-Lane-Lines/Advanced-Lane-Finding-Project.md

 #### 1. Provide an example of a distortion-corrected image.

-To demonstrate this step, I will describe how I apply the distortion correction to one of the test images of the road like this one:
+I applied the distortion correction function to one of the test images of the road and the distorted original and the undistorted road image is shown below:
 ![alt text][image2]

 #### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.

 I used a combination of color and gradient thresholds to generate a binary image (thresholding steps at lines 137 through 144 in `find-lanes.py`).
-All pixels in the gray image where the both the gradient in x and y are above a threshold is considered to be a lane line.
+I tried both the gray image and the V-Channel in the HSV image to extract the edges.
+I found that the V-Channel was more robust in the presense of shadows and lane line color.
+All pixels in the V-Channel of the image where the both the gradient in x and y are above a threshold are considered to be a lane marker.
 The color threshold uses both the HLS and HSV coordinates and considers all pixels where the S and V values are above a threshold.
+This is to allow for more robustness in the line finding.

-This is the input to the color + gradient thresholding function.
+This is the input to the combined color + gradient thresholding pipeline.

 ![alt text][image3]